olebole/irafdoc/doc/imutil.imgets.rst

   value as an integer or floating point value.
 Both standard image header parameters and special application or instrument dependent parameters may be accessed.
-If the parameter cannot be found a warning message is printed and the value <tt>"0"</tt> is returned.
+If the parameter cannot be found a warning message is printed and the value <span style="font-family: monospace;">"0"</span> is returned.
 Parameter names are case sensitive.
   </p>
   <p>
   The following standard image header parameters may be accessed with